 WHO WILL HEAR YOUR TALENT IF YOU ONLY….whisper?

 London Songwriters is an inclusive Songwriting Workshops and Retreats group where lyricists and composers of all levels and genres have met at least once a month for the last seven years to develop their craft.
-Membership currently numbers over 1950 writers.
+Membership currently numbers around 2500 writers.

 Here are some comments on our workshops:

 “Amazing!”, “Thanks for a great workshop again!
 These are so valuable”, “Great experience”, “Really inspiring and effective group”, “Really well organized and superb system for gathering feedback – genuinely illuminating.
 Thoroughly enjoyed it.”

 You do not have to be an accomplished performer to attend and you are guaranteed to learn something new about the craft and meet friends and collaborators!

 Above all, the workshops are about mutual support, enjoyment and a safe space to develop your ideas in an unpressured and friendly environment – the group testimonials testify to how supportive we are.